 Drospirenone (droe-SPYE-re-none), Ethinyl Estradiol (ETH-i-nil es-tra-DYE-ol)

 Used to prevent pregnancy.
-Also used to treat premenstrual dysphoric disorder (PMDD; severe emotional and physical symptoms before menstrual flow starts) and acne.
-This medicine is an oral contraceptive (birth control pill).
+Also treats premenstrual dysphoric disorder (PMDD) and acne.
+This medicine is a birth control pill.

 There may be other brand names for this medicine.

 Gianvi, Loryna, Ocella, Syeda, Vestura, YAZ, Yasmin, Yaz 28, Zarah

 When This Medicine Should Not Be Used